S&P 500 closes at all-time high as long-term inflation jitters fade

 “The market is taking it in stride as it realizes the whole economy isn’t overheating,” Detrick added.

-Among the 11 major sectors of the S&P 500, healthcare (.SPXHC) enjoyed the largest percentage gains.
+Among the 11 major sectors of the S&P 500, healthcare enjoyed the largest percentage gains.

-GameStop Corp (GME.N), the stock most closely associated with the social media-driven "meme stock" phenomenon, dropped 27.2% after the videogame retailer said it may sell new shares. read more
+GameStop Corp, the stock most closely associated with the social media-driven “meme stock” phenomenon, dropped 27.2% after the videogame retailer said it may sell new shares.

-Other stocks that have benefited from the retail short-squeeze rally, including Clover Health Investments Corp (CLOV.O), AMC Entertainment Holdings (AMC.N), Bed Bath & Beyond Inc and GEO Group (GEO.N), also slid, losing between 8% and 19%. read more
+Other stocks that have benefited from the retail short-squeeze rally, including Clover Health Investments Corp, AMC Entertainment Holdings, Bed Bath & Beyond Inc and GEO Group, also slid, losing between 8% and 19%.

-Pfizer Inc (PFE.N) advanced 2.2% on news that the United States would pay the drugmaker about $3.5 billion for 500 million COVID-19 vaccine doses that it intends to donate to the 100 lowest income countries. read more
+Pfizer Inc advanced 2.2% on news that the United States would pay the drugmaker about $3.5 billion for 500 million COVID-19 vaccine doses that it intends to donate to the 100 lowest income countries.

 Advancing issues outnumbered decliners on the NYSE by a 1.25-to-1 ratio; on Nasdaq, a 1.13-to-1 ratio favored advancers.